alxshelepenok/lumen/content/posts/deploy-a-react-vite-boilerplate-with-fleek.md

     Error: Configuration file found already.
     > Site already exists in this folder.

 Now that we have our site configured and our deploy all set up we can proceed to **deploy it using the fleek sites deploy command**.
-This will start by checking the existance of the fleek.json file and start the build and upload process.
+This will start by checking the existence of the fleek.json file and start the build and upload process.

     > fleek sites deploy
     WARN!
 Fleek CLI is in beta phase, use it under your own responsibility